akaNiknok/akaNiknok.github.io/texts.md

 # Hi, I'm Austin!

-I am a BS Management Information Systems graduate from Ateneo de Manila University skilled in IT project management, programming and applications/web development, with a background in Data Science and Machine Learning.
+I am a BS Management Information Systems graduate from Ateneo de Manila University skilled in systems analysis, IT project management, programming and applications/web development, with a background in Data Science and Machine Learning.

 ## Skills